Tianwen-1: Landing area selection

 Using the HiRIC mosaics, the selection team conducted various terrain analyses on potential candidate landing ellipses within the primary target region in an iterative manner; these analyses included the determination of the candidate ellipse's average slope, the percentage of slope with an angle greater than 8%, average rock abundance, the percentage of area within the candidate ellipse with a rock abundance greater than 10%, and the percentage of cratered area.
 A 'hazard index' is then distilled from the analyses for each candidate ellipse.
-Cadidate ellipse 16, with the lowest hazard index, emerged as the paimary target (candidate ellipse 128, with the next lowest hazard index, was the backup).
+Candidate ellipse 16, with the lowest hazard index, emerged as the primary target (candidate ellipse 128, with the next lowest hazard index, was the backup).
 See the following figure produced by the landing selection team intended to illustrate the calculation of the hazard indices for candidate ellipses 16 and 128.

 Ellipse 16 was selected for the attempted landing in May 2021; it is centered on 25.1188°N 109.9305°E with major and minor axes of 55 km and 22 km respectively (the boundary of the ellipse is defined by a landing probability uncertainty of 3 sigmas); also, the major axis of the landing ellipse is tilted with respect to the Martian north by 1.35 degrees to the west, this is a consequence of the planned orbital descent path.
 On 14 May 2021 (UTC), the Zhurong rover and its landing platform touched down at 25.066°N 109.925°E, at an elevation of -4099.4 m, about 3.1 km south of the center of landing ellipse 16.